Lab: Password brute-force via password change

 - On the Payloads tab, enter the list of passwords as the payload set

-On the Options tab, add a grep match rule to flag responses containing
+On the Settings tab, add a grep match rule to flag responses containing

 New passwords do not match.
 Start the attack.